-His production of Side By Side By Sondheim toured Australia between April 2011 and November 2012 starring (at various times): Rachael Beck, Amelia Cormack, Margi de Ferranti, Michael Falzon, Lucy Maunder, and Geraldine Turner with Jessica Rowe as the narrator.
+His production of Side By Side By Sondheim toured Australia in 2011 and 2012 starring (at various times): Rachael Beck, Amelia Cormack, Margi de Ferranti, Michael Falzon, Lucy Maunder, and Geraldine Turner with Jessica Rowe as the narrator.
 In April 2012, Enda presented a gala concert version of this show starring some of Australia’s most popular theatre and television stars, headlined by West End and Broadway superstar Ruthie Henshall.

 Enda toured Australian show business icon Geraldine Turner in her show Turner’s Turn which enjoyed great success in Sydney, Brisbane, Melbourne, Canberra and Perth, as well as an extensive regional tour which continues into 2020.

 His Helpmann Award-nominated production of Blood Brothers played in Melbourne and Sydney, where it played to standing ovations and sold-out houses during its extended run in 2015.

 In 2016, Enda produced and co-created the world premiere of Defying Gravity – a concert celebrating Stephen Schwartz, which starred Sutton Foster, Aaron Tveit, Helen Dallimore, David Harris, Joanna Ampil and Betty Buckley at Sydney’s Theatre Royal.
 A Japanese production of Defying Gravity will premiere in 2021.